danakj/danakj.github.io/_posts/2023-01-15-trivially-relocatable.md

     NoCopy n;

     Copy c2 = c;  // Automatically copies from the implied `Copy&` reference.
-    NoCopy n2 = n;  // Can not copy from `NoCopy&` and will not choose to move it.
+    NoCopy n2 = n;  // Cannot copy from `NoCopy&` and will not choose to move it.
 }
 ```